vollmerk/puppet-gitlabwebhook/README.md

 **Parameters**

-Required parameters are indicated by **bold**, default values are in *italics*
+Required parameters are indicated by **bold**

-`install` Specifies the directory to clone the gitlab webhook into, this is done via a git clone *Default: /opt/gitlab-puppet-webhook*
+`install` Specifies the directory to clone the gitlab webhook into, this is done via a git clone
+* Default: /opt/gitlab-puppet-webhook

 `server` Is a hash that defines how the server is to be setup, the hash takes the following arguments

-`port` Specifies the TCP port that the python daemon should listen on for notifications from gitlab.
+`server::port` Specifies the TCP port that the python daemon should listen on for notifications from gitlab.
 This module does not adjust your firewall
-*Default: 8080*

-**`server::token`**
+ * Default: 8080

-Sets the secret token that must be submitted with the push from gitlab, this requires newer versions of gitlab, but is seen as a require security feature.
+**`server::token`** Sets the secret token that must be submitted with the push from gitlab, this requires newer versions of gitlab, but is seen as a require security feature.

-`server::method` *`branch`*
+* Default: undef

-Defines the method to be used for deploying puppet modules to the server, branch is the only

-valid method, but it is kept due to legacy code.
+`server::method` Defines the method to be used for deploying puppet modules to the server, branch is the only valid method, but it is kept due to legacy code.
 DEPRECATED

-`server::prodname` *`production`*
+* Default: branch

-The name of your production branch, this does not have to be `production`, it is used to determine if e-mails should be sent based on the `emailmethod` parameter
+`server::prodname` The name of your production branch, this does not have to be `production`, it is used to determine if e-mails should be sent based on the `emailmethod` parameter
+* Default: production

 `server::envdir` *`/etc/puppet/environments`*